Malabang: Demographics

+Religions

 Languages

 The languages spoken in Malabang vary by location and by barangay.
-Maranao is however the prominent language in Malabang, as the native speakers are the original inhabitants of Malabang.
+Maranao is the most commonly spoken language in Malabang, as the native speakers are the original inhabitants of Malabang.

 Cebuano is spoken in some barangays with significant Cebuano Visayan immigrant populations who are mostly Catholic Christians.
-Along with English, Cebuano is used in Catholic masses and religious services as Malabang is part of the Prelature of Marawi, subject to the Archdiocese of Ozamiz.
+Along with English, Cebuano is used in Catholic masses and religious services as Malabang is part of the Prelature of Marawi, subject to the Archdiocese of Ozamis.

 Some descendants of Chinese settlers in China Town (Poblacion) speak Mandarin and to some degree, Hokkien.

 English is also a commonly spoken language due to American settlers in Matalin and European missionaries, and is also the medium of instruction and working language of the municipal government.
 Arabic is used in madrassas and spoken by qualified local and visiting ustadz (Islamic scholar) and imams.
 Settlers from the Maguindanao, Samal and Tausūg ethnic groups in barangay Bunkhouse still use their tribal tongues.

 Although there are no settlers from the Tagalog region in Lanao del Sur, Tagalog is still used in schools, being the national language of the Philippines through its national register Filipino.
 It is also the alternative language of the Maranao townsfolk when conversing with Visayans, since not all of them know how to speak Cebuano.

+Other languages varyingly spoken include Ilocano, Hiligaynon, Bicolano, Higaonon, and Iranun.